larebsyed/twitter-demo/README.md

 - **`layout`**: Contains components that define the overall layout of the application, such as headers, footers, and navigation bars, ensuring a consistent look and feel across different pages.

-- **`pages`**: This directory hosts the different pages of the application (e.g., HomePage, ProfilePage), each representing a unique screen/view.
+- **`pages`**: This directory hosts the different pages of the application (e.g., Home, Profile), each representing a unique screen/view.

 - **`utils`**: Utility functions and helpers (e.g., date formatting, PouchDB configurations) that are used across the application are stored here.